Home >> FAQ

 Does Tre Anni have a toilet on board?

 Our boat, Tre Anni does not have a "head" or a toilet.
-Just before you board the boat there are six well maintained washrooms with toilets and sinks to use before we depart on your tour.
+Next to the dock where you will board the boat, there are eight well maintained washrooms with toilets and sinks to use before we depart on your tour.
 Please use them.
 If we have to come back to the harbour for a washroom break it could take away from your tour or shorten your private charter.

 Can we combine tour types?